ExposuresProvider/open-health-data-at-carolina/README.md

 CPT:99291
 CPT:88304

+There is also an issue with how nested attributes were handled, but there is no point in resolving this issue given that Translator is moving away from Neo4J.

    _Notes: Uses concept_pair_counts_2018-2022_randomized_mincount-11_N-2306126_hierarchical_20240826-1228.txt file to create kg which includes about 282M concept co-occurrences.
 There is another file concept_pair_counts_yearly_randomized_mincount-11_20240901-055303.txt which includes about 30M concept co-occurrences along with year and frequency._